ElianCodes/ElianCodes-frontend/src/content/blog/21-08-14-using-surge-to-quickly-deploy-a-static-site.md

 Of course you need to keep in mind that Surge does nothing more than deploy a directory directly on the web, so there is no building or compiling involved.
 If you want (or need) to deploy a site with `node_modules`, you could compile your website locally and just deploy the output build folder, or use an external CI/CD provider like [Travis](https://www.travisci.com) or [Github Actions](https://github.com/features/actions).
 To use CI/CD, you need to use an online repository of course.

-## Demo

-In [this repository](<https://github.com/elianvancutsem/elianvancutsem.github.io>) I've added a new directory called `demos`, in which I'll provide future demo's of technologies and other programming / code related stuff.
-This time I used that repository to test Surge.sh and provide a simple look on how it works.

 The demo of this article can be found on [http://swapped-coffee.surge.sh].
 (It only contains an `index.html` & `404.html` file)